ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Parenting/Spiritual/Discipleship.md

 One of the things I wanted to do with Mariana is learn how to foster a love for God in new believers.
 How to we take them from zero to desiring God more than anything else?
 If I can't figure that out with Mariana, than I probably won't figure it out at all.
 I want to crack the code and learn what motivates people to seek God and develop a hunger for him.

 This is [[Relationship/Relationship Tips#Your Wife Determines Your Success\|Captain Save A Hoe]] mentality, wanting to take a worldly girl and turn her into a traditional, God-fearing wife.
 But there are also benefits to it.
 You will learn things from Mariana that you would never have learned from a church girl, because her challenges will force you to think, and once you have a model for understanding the issue, that enables you to communicate to other people that are at her same level.
-You will learn patience, and it forces you to figure out how to minister to new believers.
+You will learn patience, and it forces you to figure out [[Bible Notes/Sincere Milk\|how to minister to new believers]].

 # Pray Together